tshepang/blog/content/2009 movie review.md

 later on since I did things other than watch movies.
 Regardless, that early period represented some of the best movie years in recent memory.

-### movie of the year

-The super-fresh [District 9] takes the title, and is also the best movie to ever come out of South Africa.

 ### best movie

 The year's best movie is [Baise-moi], whose unflinching and unsettling violence has the raw intensity of [Bamboozled]'s climax and the harshness of *Natural Born Killers*, without the humor.
-It's runner-up is [District 9], followed by [Inglourious Basterds], Tarantino's best movie yet.

 ### performances